DevExpress-Examples/winforms-checkedit-change-state-by-clicking-checkbox/Readme.md

 # WinForms CheckEdit - Change the state by clicking exactly on the checkbox (glyph)

-The WinForms CheckEdit changes the check state when the user clicks a checkbox or text.
-This example handles the `MouseDown` event to prevent the state from changing when clicked anywhere other than the checkbox:
+The WinForms CheckEdit changes the check state when a user clicks a checkbox or text.
+This example handles the `MouseDown` event to prevent the state from changing when the user clicks anywhere other than the checkbox:

 ```csharp
 private void checkEdit1_MouseDown(object sender, MouseEventArgs e) {